-In lieu of Form WH-385, the division accepts invitational travel orders (ITOs) or invitational travel authorizations (ITAs) issued to any family member to join an injured or ill servicemember at the servicemember's bedside.
+In lieu of Form WH-385, the division will accept invitational travel orders (ITOs) or invitational travel authorizations (ITAs) issued to any family member to join an injured or ill servicemember at his or her bedside.
 An ITO or ITA is sufficient certification for the duration of time specified in the ITO or ITA.
 During that time period, the employee may take leave to care for the covered servicemember in a continuous block of time or on an intermittent basis.